Barbarian Productions Presents:

 The Premiere Season of Speed is Emotional was presented in collaboration with SILO Theatre.

-The NZSL integrated performance version of Speed is Emotional was supported by Arts Access Aotearoa and a grant from Foundation North.
+The NZSL integrated performance version of Speed is Emotional was supported by Arts Access Aotearoa and Foundation North.

 Jo Randerson